-This wiki contains all kinds of articles related to Commodore 64 coding.
-There is a vast array of source codes, tutorials, manuals, notes on clever tricks and hardware quirks and so on… You name it!
+This wiki is the number one source of articles on Commodore 64 programming.
+You will find source code, tutorials, manuals, notes on clever tricks and hardware quirks and more!

-The main part of this site is the codebase.
-It contains a lot of pages on all kinds of topics.
-Please go ahead and add your stuff here too!
+The main part of this site is the Codebase, with a lot of articles, tutorials and source code.
+Please add your stuff here too!

-These two sections contain collections of mags and books, not originally intended for wikis, but still highly relevant to C64 coding.
-Any modifications to these texts should be added outside the texts, or in footnotes, rather than by modifying the original texts, since they have once been released as finished wholes.
+The Magazines and Books sections contain material not originally intended for wikis, but still highly relevant to C64 coding.
+Any modifications to these texts should be added outside the texts, or in footnotes.
+The original texts should not be modified since they have once been released as finished wholes.

 This section contains user projects.
 This place is meant to host YOUR c64 coding projects.
-This is not sourceforge, and no services like SVN or CVS are provided, but feel free to upload archive files with downloadable sources and other relevant resources.
+We are not sourceforge or github and no services like SVN or CVS are provided but feel free to upload archive files with downloadable sources and other relevant resources.

 The following section contain external links to resources in other places on the world wide web.
-In general, external links are to be avoided on the wiki, since it is preferred to store all relevant information on this site as far as possible.
-(If that is not possible, an external link might be ok after all.)
+In general, external links are to be avoided on the wiki as far as possible, since it is preferred to store all relevant information on this site.
 In this specific section, external links are more than welcome though.

-Get in touch with Frantic/HT (administrator of this site) through CSDb for questions, ideas and so on.
+Get in touch with the administrator of this site, through CSDb for questions, ideas and so forth.